kartikperisetla/kartikperisetla.github.io/_posts/2021-02-10-retrieval-augmented-language-model-pre-training.markdown

         Authors ablated critical components of REALM and presented the impacted.
 In order to understand whether REALM pre-training MLM task improves retriever or encoder, authors reset the parameters of either retriever or encoder to their baseline settings( as presented in ORQA paper) before pre-training and fed that into fine-tuning.
     </li>
     <li>
-        Resetting both retriever and encoder reduces the system to baseline ORQA. <b><i>Conclusion from ablation study is that both components benefit from REALM appraoch but best performance is achieved when both are pre-trained with REALM and both used</i></b>.
+        Resetting both retriever and encoder reduces the system to baseline ORQA. <b>Conclusion from ablation study is that both components benefit from REALM appraoch but best performance is achieved when both are pre-trained with REALM and both used</b>.
     </li>
 </ul>